 10 Favorite Paddling Videos

 Recording streams and then editing them down to a managaeable size is no easy task.
 Sometimes it’s impossible to share the beginning to end without leaving out all the wonderful things between to keep them at a manageable viewing length (sadly, there’s a ton of footage that hits the cutting room floor).
-Sure, they’re not all great but they’re little timecapsules that we love to relive, and we think they do a decent job of documenting these paddles in a first-person perspective.
-We also like to think we’ve gotten better at it despite the basic equipment we use.
+Sure, they’re not all great but they’re little timecapsules that we love to relive, and I think they do a decent job of documenting these paddles in a first-person perspective.
+I’d also like to think we’ve gotten better at it despite the basic equipment we use.
 With dozens of videos, it was a tough task to choose our favorites but here are the ten we love for one reason or another, in no particular order.

 01: Robinson Creek: Old County Road I to Kelly Road